Bikeman868/NPL/docs/SYNTAX.md

 letters, digits and underscores.
 The first letter of the identifier name can not be a digit.

 You cannot use a reserved word as an identifier in places where the compiler cannot differentiate between the two.
-To be safe it is advisable to avoid using keywords as identifiers altogether to avoid confusion.
+To be safe, it is advisable to avoid using keywords as identifiers altogether to avoid confusion.

 Qualified identifiers are a list of identifers separated by the decimal character.

 Examples of valid identifiers are: _count person1 person_record

-Examples of valid qualified identifiers are: message.id npl.connections.emitter
+Examples of valid qualified identifiers are: message.id npl.scheduling.emitter

 ## Scope blocks